Introduction: Evolution of Cyber Security

 “To choose a definition is to plead a cause.”Charles Leslie Stevenson (1908-1979)

-In the past, a number of definitions were made to describe what cyber security really is and what it deals with.
+In the past, a number of definitions were introduced to describe what cyber security really is and what it deals with.
 But these terms mostly had a predominant perspective only on the technical aspect of the cyber security rather than capturing its multidimensionality.
 Only recently, cyber security has started to be regarded as a multidimensional discipline taking into account the components of people and processes in addition to the traditional and fundamental component of the technology.

 In this respect, a comprehensive definition of cyber security can be given as follows: